She is a mom, wife, and passionate believer that Jesus changes everything.

 - At your point of choosing during Thanksgiving dinner, have each guest read the card at their place setting.

-We hope this brings thankful atmosphere to your holiday!
+We hope this brings a thankful atmosphere to your holiday!

 We wish you a day filled with gratitude.